xod-wow/LiteMount/DEVELOPER.md

     Sort()
 ```

-### PlayerMounts.lua
+### MountRegistry.lua

-LM.PlayerMounts is a singleton that contains all of the mounts that we
+LM.MountRegistry is a singleton that contains all of the mounts that we
 know about.
-The naming is historical, because before the mount journal
-you couldn't query for mounts you hadn't learned.

 The code looks up the journal, various items, class spells, etc and adds
 them all into a MountList.
 Some mounts come and go depending on specs